I’m Amanda Stokes.

 I am a passionate educator and mentor in the field of inter-generational body acceptance and positive self image.
 My passion is working with mothers to help raise strong daughters.

-As the founder of the Mirror Movement™, I specialise in working with mums who want their daughters to feel confident about their bodies, yet who are themselves trapped in a cycle of body dissatisfaction and dieting.
+As the founder of the Mirror Movement™, I specialise in working with mums who want their daughters to grow up with confidence, kindness and self acceptance.

 I support mums to become positive role models for their daughters during the most developmentally important, and impressionable stage of their lives.